Sino-Vietnamese War: China attacks Vietnam

 By the mid-1970s, the relationship between China and Vietnam was strained.
 The tensions between the two countries developed in relation to a number of issues, including Vietnam's support of the Soviet side during the Sino-Soviet split, Vietnam's invasion of Cambodia, Vietnam's mistreatment of ethnic Chinese in Vietnam, and border conflicts.

 China grew concerned about the strong Soviet influence in Vietnam, fearing that Vietnam could become a pseudo-protectorate of the Soviet Union.
 Vietnam's claim to be the world's third largest military power following its victory in the Vietnam War also increased Chinese apprehensions.
 In the Chinese view, Vietnam was pursuing a regional hegemonic policy in an attempt to control Indochina.

 In June 1978, China rescinded the appointment of its consul general to Ho Chi Minh City and informed Vietnam that it must close three of its consulates in China.

 On 8 July 1978, the General Political Bureau of the Vietnamese People's Army released orders to adopt an offensive strategy against China, including attacking and counterattacking within and beyond the border.
 Two weeks later, the National Congress of the Communist Party of Vietnam described China as a direct and dangerous enemy and a "new combat target".
 It decided to send personnel abroad to engage in activities in opposition to China.

 In July 1978, the Politburo of the Chinese Communist Party discussed possible military action against Vietnam in order to disrupt Soviet deployments and, two months later, PLA General Staff recommended punitive actions against Vietnam.
 By the end of July 1978, China ended all of its aid programs to Vietnam and recalled all of its experts from Vietnam.

-In September 1978, the People's Liberation Army General Staff reached a consensus in favor of a military campaign against Vietnam.
+In September 1978, the People's Liberation Army (PLA) General Staff reached a consensus in favor of a military campaign against Vietnam.
 The General Staff viewed the goal of a campaign as to force Vietnam out of Cambodia, to check the Soviet Union's and Vietnam's regional ambitions in southeast Asia, and to stop Vietnamese encroachments on the border.